FirebaseExtended/firebase-queue/README.md

 #### `reject()`

 A callback function for reporting that the current task failed and the worker is ready to process another task.
 Once this is called, the task will go into the `error_state` for the job with an additional `_error_details` object containing a `previous_state` key referencing this task's `in_progress_state`.
 If a string is passed into the `reject()` function, the `_error_details` will also contain an `error` key containing that string.
-Note that if retries are enabled and there are remaining attempts, the task will be restarted in it's `_start` state.
+Note that if retries are enabled and there are remaining attempts, the task will be restarted in it's spec's `start_state`.

 ## Queue Security